yearn/yearn-simulations/README.md

 # Creating a New Scheduled Bot

-To create a new (brownie script)[https://eth-brownie.readthedocs.io/en/stable/interaction.html#writing-scripts], that can output reports to telegram, use the following conventions:
+To create a new [brownie script](https://eth-brownie.readthedocs.io/en/stable/interaction.html#writing-scripts), that can output reports to telegram, use the following conventions:

 1. Use the environment variable `TELEGRAM_BOT_KEY` as credentials for your telegram bot
 2. Use the environment variable `TELEGRAM_CHAT_ID` as the Telegram chat channel to post output to